WaChat to PDF

 3. Convert the original export file to a professionally formatted PDF with sequential Bates page numbers and a SHA-256 integrity hash.

 4. Include the WhatsApp evidence in your disclosed documents bundle.
-Number each page consistently with the rest of your evidence bundle.
+Number each page consistently with the rest of your bundle.

 6. Provide the PDF to the opposing party and the tribunal as part of your evidence bundle, typically 7 days before the hearing or as directed by the tribunal.